sappDS96/sappDS96/README.md

 🎓 Chemical Engineer with a Master’s in Renewable Energy
 💻 Transitioning into Data Science & Machine Learning
-📊 Skilled in Python, SQL, Power BI, Machine Learning and Data Visualization
+📊 Skilled in Python, SQL, Machine Learning and Data Visualization
 🌱 Passionate about sustainability, energy, and tech innovation
 📍 Currently based in Madrid, Spain